michaellessard/ansible-role-mssql/README.md

 #System Config options
 enable_iptables: false
-install_cli: false
+install_cli: true

 ```
 I would strongly recommend modifying these for anything beyond a basic proof of concept.

-Probably the bast way to approach this is to copy these values to an extra vars file and including it in your playbook or by running them from the command line like so:
+Probably the best way to approach this is to copy these values to an extra vars file and including it in your playbook or by running them from the command line like so:
 `ansible-playbook site.yml -e @extra_vars.yml`

 Dependencies